LiamFallon213/Artificier/Masterworks/Individual Masterworks/Masterwork No. 1.md

 -   **Level 10:** Damage Cell improvement (You gain an additional 2 Damage Dice bringing your revolver up to 6d6 instead of 4d6)

--   **Level 11:** Arcane Railgun (As an action, you may transform your weapon into a railgun, When you fire this weapon, expend all charges from your Mana Rifle incurring the standard penalty, and then deal 4* your base damage dice.
-When you fire this weapon, make a DC20 Strength check, on a fail you are knocked prone.
-If you collide with an object or person, you do not fall prone but take 4d6 bludgeoning damage.
-Once you use this feature, you are unable to use your weapon for 2 turns, You may make a DC 18 Tinker’s tools check as an action to end this effect early.
-When fired in this way, you permanently lose 1 damage dice until your next long rest due to structural damage to your weapon.)
+-   **Level 11:** Arcane Railgun (As an action, you may transform your weapon into a railgun, you must then take another turn to set it up, When you fire this weapon, expend all charges from your Mana Rifle incurring the standard penalty, )

 -   **Level 12:** +3 Weapon